 Tip 10: Build in Time and Activities That are Socially Driven

-Undoubtedly the most challenging part of the WFH environment and current crisis is the lack of social interaction we are used to.
+Undoubtedly the most challenging part of the WFH environment and the Panny D has been the lack of social interaction we are used to.
 We are social beings and often crave emotional stimulation and connection, even if we’re introverts.

 This is why taking time around your work schedule to connect with friends and family is so important!
 With bars, restaurants, parks, and so many other things closed, we have to turn to what we do have.